Parkway: Post-war parkways

-In Kentucky the term "parkway" designates a controlled-access highway in the Kentucky Parkway system, with nine built in the 1960s and 1970s.
+In Kentucky the term "parkway" designates a freeway in the Kentucky Parkway system, with nine built in the 1960s and 1970s.
 They were toll roads until the construction bonds were repaid; the last of these roads to charge tolls became freeways in 2006.

 The Arroyo Seco Parkway from Pasadena to Los Angeles, built in 1940, was the first segment of the vast Southern California freeway system.
 It became part of State Route 110 and was renamed the Pasadena Freeway.
 A 2010 restoration of the freeway brought the Arroyo Seco Parkway designation back.

-In the New York metropolitan area, contemporary parkways are predominantly controlled-access highways restricted to non-commercial traffic, excluding trucks and tractor-trailers.
+In the New York metropolitan area, contemporary parkways are predominantly limited-access highways or freeways restricted to non-commercial traffic, excluding trucks and tractor-trailers.
 Some have low overpasses that also exclude buses.
 The Vanderbilt Parkway, an exception in western Suffolk County, is a surviving remnant of the Long Island Motor Parkway that became a surface street, no longer with controlled-access or non-commercial vehicle restrictions.
 The Palisades Interstate Parkway is a post-war parkway that starts at the George Washington Bridge, heads north through New Jersey, continuing through Rockland and Orange counties in New York.
 The Palisades Parkway was built to allow for a direct route from New York City to Harriman State Park.

 In New Jersey, the Garden State Parkway, connecting the northern part of the state with the Jersey Shore, is restricted to buses and non-commercial traffic north of the Route 18 interchange, but trucks are permitted south of this point.
 It is one of the busiest toll roads in the country.